AndrewYang2024/AndrewYang2024.github.io/_posts/2021-12-27-The-Little-Short.md

 {% newthought 'Merry Christmas' %}

-{% newthought 'p.s.' %} If you are not a BAW, but know a recovering value investor or even one in denial, please send this to them so they can seek proper help.
+{% newthought 'p.s.' %} If you happen to know a recovering value investor or BAW in denial, please send this to them so they can seek proper help.